Substance Use

 According to Ohio State Health, a 10 to 20-minute immersion in cold water will help you lose weight and sleep better — but it will not speed up the body’s ability to metabolize alcohol.

 The University of Notre Dame, Division of Student Affairs states that snacking can slow the absorption of alcohol, which may delay the feeling of being drunk.
+Which is why it’s not advised to drink on an empty stomach.
 However, if you have a high blood alcohol level this may not help.

 Will Drinking Coffee Help Me Get Sober?